Moesif/moesifapi-ruby/README.md

 ```

-### add company
+### update company

-You can also add the metadata for each company.
+You can also update the metadata for each company.
 The only required field is company_id

 ```ruby
 api_client = MoesifApi::MoesifAPIClient.new(my_application_id)